jajvirta/jajvirta/learning-text-editors.md

-# Nevermind efficiency, study your text editor because it's fun
+# Nevermind efficiency, learn your text editor because it's fun

 Some people say that you should learn a powerful text editor like for example Vim, Emacs, or Sublime in proper depth, because it will increase your